YinhaoHu/pigeonmq/docs/pigeonmq-design.md

 For simplicity and to focus on the core concepts of a distributed messaging system, we make the following assumptions:

 - The messages stored on disk will not be corrupted.

-## `TODO`

-- Verify the design by consulting ChatGPT and sample code.
-- Implement the design.